Divorce Lawyers in Missouri

 - One of the parties must have been a resident of the state of Missouri for no fewer than ninety days before the filing.
 The only acceptable exception is if the party is a member of the armed forces and currently serving in Missouri.

 - A finalized divorce will only be granted thirty days after the petition has been filed or the spouse has received it.
 The proceedings will be held either in the petitioner’s or respondent’s county of residence.

 Missouri divorce laws allow for limited “no-fault” dissolutions.
 This enables the petitioner to obtain one without providing proof of adultery, abuse, or other wrongdoings.
 The most popular reason cited is “irreconcilable differences,” although there may be other unconfirmed grounds.

 For any legal issues, it is important to consult a skilled attorney, such as Summer Masterson-Goethals of Masterson Law.
-The right divorce lawyer will inspire confidence and help you feel comfortable, as you navigate the important decisions, especially if the property is involved or custody of a child.
+The right divorce law firm will inspire confidence and help you feel comfortable, as you navigate the important decisions, especially if the property is involved or custody of a child.

 How Can Missouri Divorce Attorneys Help?

 Missouri divorce attorneys assist those individuals seeking a legal separation from their spouse or complete dissolution of their marriage.
 Legal separation usually occurs if the court, or the two parties, deem that there is a good chance of saving the marriage.

 Divorce occurs when there is not.
 It can be “uncontested” when the parties agree to all matters including support and custody of a child, and “contested” when they do not.

 Uncontested Divorce: Key points

 In the case of an uncontested Missouri divorce, the couple agrees on all vital matters relating to the case, including child support, custody, and visitation, along with property division among others.
 There must be a “total agreement.”